 GLAMI (Girls Livelihood and Mentorship Initiative)

-Our flagship partner and sister organization, GLAMI, supports girls’ education in Tanzania, providing girls with the opportunity to transform their own lives and the futures of their communities.
-Their vision is a future in which all Tanzania girls have equal access to high-quality educational opportunities that empower them to achieve their goals and better their communities.
+Our flagship partner and sister organization, GLAMI, supports girls’ education in Tanzania, where only 39 percent of girls attend secondary school and less than 3 percent continue on to tertiary education.
+Through mentoring programming, GLAMI provides girls with the opportunity to transform their own lives and the futures of their communities.
+Their vision is a future in which all Tanzanian girls have equal access to high-quality educational opportunities that empower them to achieve their goals and better their communities.

 GLAMI carries out its mission with support from Daring Girls, delivering two key mentoring programs: